Understanding the Differences between Western vs Japanese Reiki

 Advanced traditional healing techniques for detoxifying, healing fresh injuries, balancing energy, eliminating unwanted habits and for circulating blood.

-These aspects don’t replace Western Reiki—they complement it, allowing practitioners to experience Reiki in a way that feels more aligned with its original purpose.
+These aspects don’t replace other versions of Reiki, they complement it, allowing practitioners to experience Reiki in a way that feels more aligned with its original purpose.

-Summary of the key Differences Between Japanese & Western Reiki
+Summary of the key Differences Between Traditional Japanese & Western Reiki

 Spiritual Practice | Strong emphasis on daily meditation, mindfulness, and personal growth. | Minimal spiritual training; focus on hands-on healing. |